dani1996dani/gold-nexus/docs/product_management_plan.md

     - [x] there is too much padding on the top of each table in admin panel, no? the table headers are too far down. fix it for all tables in admin panel (3 tables)
     - [x] in the product id page, in the Status & Organization div, make all value divs the same width. also, Active (visible to customers) is taking 2 rows... either make the text shorter or do a tooltip.
     - [x] in 'download csv template' button, add like 3 dummy products that exaplin how to fill up the CSV file.
-    - [ ] pagination is broken in products table. does not work at all. (test in other tables as well!!!)
+    - [x] pagination is broken in products table. does not work at all. (test in other tables as well!!!)
-    - [ ] pagination buttons are not on the same alignement row in product.
+    - [x] pagination buttons are not on the same alignment row in product.
   [x] **QA:**
     - [x] generate a csv file for me. actually two.
 1 with 3 products. and 1 file with 58 products. just the csvs. you can write them in the /docs folder.
 ---